click here for home

 Hunting - This is not our thing - but if you are into it you are not alone.
 It is apparently quite good.

 Hiking/Camping - Lots of possibilities - from gentle to extreme.
-Try the loop trip around Round Lake, head out to the hills and hunt for huckleberries, or wander through one of the stands of old growth cedars.
+Try the loop trip around Round Lake, head out to the hills and hunt for huckleberries on a number of roads, or wander through one of the stands of old growth cedars.
 The more adventurous can try rock climbing on the rock cuts near-by (careful please - this scares us!)

 You are within a few hours drive of the Canadian Rockies (Lake Louise,